nt246/NTRES-6100-data-science/analysis/lesson18-wrapup.md

 * Quick review
   - Batch data import and processing
   - Applying functions to vectors or on columns of a dataframe
+* Continued access to the course material
-  - GitHub:[fork or clone](https://www.toolsqa.com/git/difference-between-git-clone-and-git-fork/#:~:text=When%20you%20fork%20a%20repository,with%20the%20help%20of%20Git) a copy of our [course repo](https://github.com/nt246/NTRES-6100-data-science) if you want a permanent copy of the course notes
+  - [Fork or clone](https://www.toolsqa.com/git/difference-between-git-clone-and-git-fork/#:~:text=When%20you%20fork%20a%20repository,with%20the%20help%20of%20Git) a copy of our [course repo](https://github.com/nt246/NTRES-6100-data-science) if you want a permanent copy of the course notes
+  - Zoom recordings will remain available for 120 days on Canvas.
+You can download any videos you would like to keep

 * Important take-home messages and a review of good practices
 * Where to learn more and connect with the R user community